torekleppe/PDPHMCpaperCode/README.md

 and with rstan Version 2.21.2.

-The development version of pdphmc may be found at [https://github.com/torekleppe/pdphmc](https://github.com/torekleppe/pdphmc)
+The development version of pdphmc (which now runs on windows) may be found at [https://github.com/torekleppe/pdphmc](https://github.com/torekleppe/pdphmc)